kmeaton/RNASeq_Workshop/README.md

 sbatch trimmomatic.sh
 ```

 This should only take a few minutes.
 This program takes paired-end sequencing data for each of our samples, trims any sequencing adapters that are present in the reads, and then removes any low-quality sequences from the dataset.
-You'll end up with four files for each sample:
+You'll end up with four files for each sample - here's an example of what it'll look like for the sample ```Apoly_Dec_1```:

 ```
-[sample]_1_paired.fq
+Apoly_Dec_1_mate1_paired.fq
-[sample]_1_unpaired.fq
+Apoly_Dec_1_mate1_unpaired.fq
-[sample]_2_paired.fq
+Apoly_Dec_1_mate2_paired.fq
-[sample]_2_unpaired.fq
+Apoly_Dec_1_mate2_unpaired.fq
 ```

 We will continue our analyses only using the "paired" files.
 These contain sequences where both members of a "pair" of reads have passed the quality filtering step.
 Check out the sizes of the fastq files containing the paired and unpaired reads by running the following commands: